My vision was clear at age 35 when I started nursing school and blurry by the time I finished.

 When I returned from my walk, I immediately opened the book Relearning To See to page 371 and easily read three paragraphs of 1.5 point type entitled “The Menace of Large Print”.
 The micro-print was clear, the ink jet-black, the edges sharp.
 Around each letter the white paper glowed brightly, as if illuminated, making the words appear to be floating off the page.
 I could see perfectly fine, enjoying visual clarity both close-up and at a distance.
 My eyes were relaxed and comfortable.
 My mind at ease.
 I was amazed and elated.

 I was seeing clearly and effortlessly, automatically maintaining the natural relaxed vision habits I had been learning about.
 My eyes followed my attention.
 I was genuinely interested in what I was looking at.
-My eyelids blinked gently.
+My eyelids blinked gently. and easily.
 My neck and shoulders felt soft.
 I had no muscle pain or headache.
 My face was relaxed.
 My breathing calm and natural.
 All felt well.
 And I had the thought that all was well.
 Clear letters and distinct words seemed to offer themselves up to my eyes.

 A few days later, after getting upset about something, my visual clarity unexpectedly vanished.
 Blurriness returned, as I fell back into my old familiar patterns of strain.
 Regular print looked blurry, fine print unreadable.
 Eye pain, fatigue, headaches and light sensitivity returned.